Which part of a compound light microscope is primarily responsibl... | Channels for Pearson+

 1

-Understand the function of each part of the compound light microscope: The eyepiece (ocular lens) magnifies the image, the stage holds the specimen, the objective lens provides primary magnification, and the condenser focuses light onto the specimen.
+Understand the function of each part of the compound light microscope mentioned in the problem: The eyepiece is used to view the magnified image, the diaphragm controls the amount of light passing through the specimen, and the objective lens provides magnification.

-Recall that the condenser is located beneath the stage and is specifically designed to gather and focus light from the microscope's light source onto the specimen.
+Recognize that focusing the image involves adjusting the distance between the stage (where the specimen is placed) and the objective lens to bring the specimen into clear view.

-Eliminate incorrect options: The eyepiece and objective lens are involved in magnification, not focusing light.
-The stage is a platform for holding the specimen and does not interact with light.
+Learn that the coarse adjustment knob is specifically designed to move the stage up and down significantly, allowing for initial focusing of the image.

-Identify the correct answer based on the function of the condenser, which is to direct and concentrate light onto the specimen for better visualization.
+Differentiate between the coarse adjustment knob and the fine adjustment knob: The coarse adjustment knob is used for large movements to focus the image, while the fine adjustment knob is used for small, precise adjustments.

-Conclude that the condenser is the part of the microscope primarily responsible for focusing light onto the specimen.
+Conclude that the coarse adjustment knob is the correct answer because it is primarily responsible for focusing the image by moving the stage up and down.

 Related Videos